eaton/angrylittletree/_drafts/2012-xx-xx-the-great-inline-editing-debate.md

 Pure UX issues like plone's - accidental edits.
 Also, hides metadata and privileges desktop.
 Closely related to the problem of wysiwyg.

+Plone team - some UX problems, but they also discovered that the use case of 'editing a field or two in place' wasn't as common as they had anticipated.
+The larger the site, the more metadata, the more different ways a single piece of content is presented, etc.

 Doesn't scale to complex multi-channel sites and sticks content editors into the designers seat.

 How will it look on the front page?
 On mobile?
 In email or in social?
 Workflow etc. our clients need that flexibility.